DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 ### Usage metering
 The code includes a DecisionMeteringService class responsible for metering the decision automation usage made in the grid.
-Approach is straitforward as showedd in the sample.
+Approach is straigtforward as showed in the sample.
 Typical invocation is as follows:
 ```console

 DecisionMetering decisionMetering = null;